Raqibai/.github/profile/README.md

 ![Raqib Cover](https://raqib.ai/images/og-preview.jpg)

-Most Attacks Begin with a Human Mistake — Let’s Make Sure Your Team Doesn’t Make One From phishing emails to social engineering scams, attackers increasingly target your people — not just your infrastructure.
-Raqib empowers organizations to stay ahead by training employees to recognize and respond to real-world cyber threats before it's too late.
+Most Attacks Begin with a Human Mistake — Let’s Make Sure Your Team Doesn’t Make One.
+From phishing emails to social engineering scams, attackers increasingly target your people, not just your infrastructure.
+Raqib empowers organisations to stay ahead by training employees to recognise and respond to real-world cyber threats before it's too late.

 ## Learn more

-Right is commited to helping the security ecosystem thrive through open initiatives and partnerships.
+Right is committed to helping the security ecosystem thrive through open initiatives and partnerships.

 * [Get a product demo](https://raqib.ai/demo)
 * [Explore our glossary](https://glossary.raqib.ai)